brendankellyODG/opendatagroup.github.io/Product Manuals/Configuration/index.md

 secret://secret2
 ```

-FastScore will expect to find /some/other/directory/secret2
+ModelOp Center will expect to find /some/other/directory/secret2

 #### Absolute path